AlexisVS/eq-run/README.md

 manage various functionalities related to eQual.
 This plugin facilitates the seamless integration of the eQual framework within WordPress by loading the `eq.lib.php` file and initializing the necessary dependencies.

+## Features

+Load the eQual library and initialize the necessary dependencies.

+## Hooks and Filters used

+- init
+- admin_menu

 ## Installation

 This section describes how to install the plugin and get it working.